New York Air Brake: World War II (1940-1945)

-General Signal & mass transit 1967-1988
+General Signal and mass transit (1967-1988)

 On June 15, 1967, NYAB merged with General Signal Corporation.
 In 1980, Congress passed the Staggers Act, which deregulated the railroad industry.
 As a result of the ending of tax breaks for railroad car ownership, new car and brake orders plummeted from 96,000 in 1979 to 5,800 in 1983.
 In November 1982, the company put into effect a series of workforce cutbacks that enabled NYAB to survive this difficult time.

 Meantime, in 1972 New York Air Brake's lobbying in Albany, NY landed a trial run with the New York City transit system.
 The company was allowed to equip one eight car R44 train numbers 368-379, with one spare four car set of brakes each, making it a total of 12 cars equipped with same..
 One trouble-free year later, New York Air Brake signed a $25 million contract to provide brake systems and controls for New York transit's entire fleet of 754 R46 subway cars, the beginning of over a decade of providing brakes to commuter lines.
 By 1990, New York Air Brake had furnished $100 million worth of equipment for more than half of New York City's R62A's, R68's and R110A/R110B subway cars before NYAB's Transit Division was established as the Knorr Brake Company and moved to Westminster, Maryland.

-Knorr-Bremse and the modern era 1991-Present
+Knorr-Bremse and the modern era (1991-present)

 On January 2, 1991, Knorr-Bremse acquired New York Air Brake's rail braking business from General Signal, however, they did not purchase Stratopower, or Dynapower.

 By the end of 1993, NYAB stopped manufacturing the Westinghouse brake in favor of Knorr-Bremse's improved DB-60 air brake featuring poppet valve technology.
 Consolidation of operations into one building, tax abatements and state funding kept the company in Watertown.

 Since its acquisition, NYAB has modernized under Knorr-Bremse creating the most technologically advanced rail brake manufacturing facility in North America.

 At the end of 2009, NYAB operations included Train Dynamic Systems (TDS) in Irving, Texas, Knorr Brake Limited in Kingston, Ontario, a brake shoe manufacturer, a brake hose manufacturer, and two Service Centers in Little Rock, Arkansas and Riverside (Kansas City) Missouri.